What Is Scalping Trading?

 Scalpers believe in making big profits by making small moves.
 They don't want to take risks in a desire to make big profits.
 To ensure less risk, scalpers set tight trading windows for the time frame and price movement.

 Indeed scalping may help prevent you from losing.
 At the same time, you may lose an opportunity to gain big.
 Scalpers don't wait to get more profit.
-Instead, they prefer exiting the trade once they achieve desired profit.
+Instead, they prefer exiting the trade once they achieve the desired profit.
 Likewise, they don't wait for a positive change once the stock hits the target loss level and gets out of trading.

 How to Analyze the Market for Scalping?